ssahara/dw-plugin-pagetitle/README.md

     ~~ShortTitle: short title of the page~~

-Each of metadata is stored with key `title` and `shottitle`, respectively.
+Each of metadata is stored with key `title` and `shorttitle`, respectively.